MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

     :::image type="content" source="media/prepare-deprecation-log-analytics-mma-agent/take-action.png" alt-text="Screenshot that shows where the take action button is located for all of the options." lightbox="media/prepare-deprecation-log-analytics-mma-agent/take-action.png":::

-Allow the wizard to load and follow the steps to complete the migration.
+Allow the experience to load and follow the steps to complete the migration.

 ## Next step